 Can raw milk be frozen?
 Raw milk can be frozen and thawed with no impact to flavor.
 However once frozen, the cream in the cows milk will sometimes not fully reconstitute back into the milk, meaning you may have little pellets of cream in the milk.
 This phenomena doesn't happen with the goats milk since it is more naturally homogenized.

 Do you have milk available daily?
 We do, but it sells out quickly.
 We recommend placing a standing, weekly order to guarantee availability, or you can contact us at least 24 hours prior to picking up to check availability.
 Folks with standing weekly orders get priority.

 How do you store your milk?
 Milk for sale will be stored in a plastic, gallon milk jug (just like you see in the store).

 What do you feed your cows and goats?
 Our cows and goats have 24x7 access to high quality pasture, hay, loose minerals, and fresh clean water.
 We supplement their foraging with high quality grains that work to keep their body condition up, while helping them produce high quality milk.
-Our cows are fed a locally source, non-GMO whole grain feed with absolutely no fillers.
+Our cows and goats are fed a locally sourced, non-GMO whole grain feed with absolutely no fillers.
 Most of the items in this feed is grown in Warren County, NC.
-We are not currently able to source a non-GMO feed for our goats, but they do receive a very high quality grain to supplement their foraging.
-Though it is not a non-GMO feed, we believe the quality is superb.